Niruthiha/gcp_nlp_solution/README.md

-# Analyze sentiment with Natural Language API at Google Cloud
+# Analyze sentiment with Natural Language Processing API at Google Cloud

-Simple solution to analyze the sentiment of a text based on lab work
+A simple solution to analyze the sentiment of a text based on lab work